 Balance of Trade in Australia averaged 205.57 AUD Million from 1971 until 2023, reaching an all time high of 16811.00 AUD Million in June of 2022 and a record low of -4297.00 AUD Million in December of 2015.
 This page provides the latest reported value for - Australia Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Australia Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on March of 2023.

-Balance of Trade in Australia is expected to be 3100.00 AUD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Australia to stand at 900.00 in 12 months time.
-In the long-term, the Australia Balance of Trade is projected to trend around -500.00 AUD Million in 2020, according to our econometric models.
+Balance of Trade in Australia is expected to be 13500.00 AUD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Balance of Trade is projected to trend around 13200.00 AUD Million in 2024 and 13100.00 AUD Million in 2025, according to our econometric models.